 Risk Source of Exposure Measurement Risk Management Market risk - foreign exchange Apart from the Swiss Franc issuances and a loan denominated in Euros contracted with the French Development Agency (AFD), which were effectively hedged through cross-currency swaps as discussed in Notes 2; 4.10; and 8.5 - (ii), 99.9% of financial assets are denominated in U.S. dollars (functional currency).
 47% of financial liabilities before cross-currency swaps, are denominated in U.S. dollars.
 Cash flow budget.
 All loan and investment transactions, as well as the most relevant liabilities shown in the financial statements have been transacted in U.S. dollars.
 The Bank signed enforceable ISDA master netting agreements with the right to offset with JPM and with CS, respectively.
-Based on these agreements, the Bank contracted cross-currency swaps to offset both the interest rate and foreign currency exchange risks associated to its bond issuances in the Swiss market, and a debt denominated in Euros,
+Based on these agreements, the Bank contracted cross-currency swaps to offset both the interest rate and foreign currency exchange risks associated to its bond issuances in the Swiss market, and a debt denominated in Euros ,

-Risk Source of Exposure Measurement Risk Management contracted with the AFD and a Euro 8,000 received in December 2022 under a Euro denominated line of credit in the amount of Euro 30,000 contacted with the AFD These derivatives are an integral part of the Bank's risk management process designed to minimize exposure to financial risks in the financing of loan disbursements and as such were designated as a fair value hedge.
+Risk Source of Exposure Measurement Risk Management contracted with the AFD and a Euro 8,000 received in December 2022 under a Euro ! denominated line of credit in ! the amount of Euro 30,000 ! contacted with the AFD !
+These derivatives are an integral part of the Bank's ! risk management process ! designed to minimize ! exposure to financial risks in ! the financing of loan ! disbursements and as such ! were designated as a fair value hedge.
 Market risk - Interest Risk of experiencing Sensitivity analysis.
-The Bank has established rate risk fluctuations in lending and policies for the borrowing rates applicable determination of interest to the Bank's loans, and rates, allowing it to mitigate debt. the potential effects of interest rate fluctuations.
-As explained in Notes 2; The Bank seeks to minimize 4.10; and 8.5 - (ii), on the negative impact associate March 13, 2019, on March to potential mismatches in 3, 2021, and on November the duration of the loan 1, 2021, the Bank issued a portfolio and the debt 5-year, a 5 1⁄2 - year and a 7- incurred to finance such year Swiss Franc loans. denominated bonds at Potential exposures from the fixed rate.
-To hedge both, issuance of the three Swiss the interest and exchange Franc denominated bonds at risk, the Bank contracted a fixed-rate are effectively cross-currency swap with managed through the cross- JPM, and with Credit Suisse currency swaps, and the (CS).
-On May 5, 2020, the potential exposure related to Bank also entered into an two disbursements received interest rate swap with from CAF which are based on JPM, to exchange the fixed- the Term SOFR interest rate, and of a Euro denominated interest rate to be paid to CBU on the \$80,000 disbursement received from the AFD. certificate of deposit received into the 6-month uie Arb.
-Libor rate.
-The ISDA master Those currency and interest These currency and interest netting agreements signed with JPM and CS provide rate hedges were designed for the right of offsetting. to replace the currency and interest rate in which the To the light of offsetting. original debt was contracted, by a debt denominated in US
+The Bank has established rate risk fluctuations in lending and policies for the borrowing rates applicable determination of interest to the Bank's loans, and rates, allowing it to mitigate debt. the potential effects of ! interest rate fluctuations.
+As explained in Notes 2; The Bank seeks to minimize 4.10; and 8.5 - (ii), on the negative impact associate March 13, 2019, on March to potential mismatches in 3, 2021, and on November the duration of the loan 1, 2021, the Bank issued a portfolio and the debt 5-year, a 5 1⁄2 - year and a 7- incurred to finance such year Swiss Franc loans. denominated bonds at Potential exposures from the issuance of the three Swiss fixed rate.
+To hedge both, Franc denominated bonds at the interest and exchange fixed-rate are effectively risk, the Bank contracted a managed through the cross- cross-currency swap with JPM, and with Credit Suisse currency swaps, and the (CS).
+On May 5, 2020, the potential exposure related to Bank also entered into an two disbursements received interest rate swap with from CAF which are based on JPM, to exchange the fixed- the Term SOFR interest rate, interest rate to be paid to and of a Euro denominated CBU on the \$80,000 disbursement received from certificate of deposit the AFD. received into the 6-month Libor rate.
+The ISDA master These currency and interest netting agreements signed rate hedges were designed with JPM and CS provide to replace the currency and for the right of offsetting. interest rate in which the original debt was contracted, by a debt denominated in US